jimken123/soda/blog/20221101-performance-improvements/performance_improvements.md

 | SchemaValidate | Reads a concordance file, confirms that all rows conform to a particular json schema, and converts it back to concordance |  133,736.27   |    793.008     |           702.981           |
 | StringReplace  | Reads a concordance file, performs some string replacements on each row, and converts it to json                          |  335,875.11   |   4,519.005    |          4,227.080          |

-Note that all times are in microseconds, so the longest sequences are taking about one third of a second.
+Note that all times are in microseconds, so the longest Phoenixs are taking about one third of a second.

 ## Performance Improvements